paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 **(b) Training** The Secretary of State shall arrange for appropriate language training of members of the Service by the institution or otherwise in order to assist in meeting the requirements established under subsection (a).

-**(c) Report** Not later than January 31 of each year, the Director General of the Foreign Service shall submit a report to the Committee on Foreign Relations of the Senate and the Committee on International Relations of the House of Representatives summarizing the number of positions in each overseas mission requiring foreign language competence that—

-(1) became vacant during the previous fiscal year; and

-(2) were filled by individuals having the required foreign language competence.

 ### Statutory Notes

 #### Amendments
+2021—Subsec. (c).
+Pub.
+L. 117–81 struck out subsec. (c) which read as follows: “Not later than January 31 of each year, the Director General of the Foreign Service shall submit a report to the Committee on Foreign Relations of the Senate and the Committee on International Relations of the House of Representatives summarizing the number of positions in each overseas mission requiring foreign language competence that—

+“(1) became vacant during the previous fiscal year; and

+“(2) were filled by individuals having the required foreign language competence.”

 2002—Subsec. (c).
 Pub.
 L. 107–228 substituted “January 31” for “March 31” in introductory provisions and “fiscal year” for “calendar year” in par.
 (1).

 1999—Subsec. (c).
 Pub.
 L. 106–113 added subsec. (c).